 AAII Investor Sentiment as a Stock Market Indicator

-Is the conventional wisdom that aggregate retail investor sentiment is a contrary indicator of future stock market returns accurate?
+Is conventional wisdom that aggregate retail investor sentiment is a contrary indicator of future stock market returns correct?
 To investigate, we examine the sentiment expressed by members of the American Association of Individual Investors (AAII) via a weekly survey of members.
-This survey ”measures the percentage of individual investors who are bullish, bearish, and neutral on the stock market for the next six months; individuals are polled from the ranks of the AAII membership on a weekly basis.
+This survey “measures the percentage of individual investors who are bullish, bearish, and neutral on the stock market for the next six months; individuals are polled from the ranks of the AAII membership on a weekly basis.
 Only one vote per member is accepted in each weekly voting period.”
 Survey results are apparently available the market day after the polling period.
 We define aggregate (net) investor sentiment as percent bullish minus percent bearish.
-Using outputs of the weekly AAII surveys and prior-day closes of the S&P 500 Index from July 1987 through December 2012 (1,326 surveys and 51 independent 6-month forecast intervals), we find that:
+Using outputs of the weekly AAII surveys and prior-day closes of the S&P 500 Index from July 1987 through early September 2015 (1,469 surveys and 56 independent 6-month forecast intervals), we find that:

 The following chart shows net investor sentiment and contemporaneous S&P 500 Index level over the available sample period.
-Visual inspection suggests that individual investors are usually bullish in aggregate and that sentiment may move with the stock market.
-The average net investor sentiment is 8.3%.
+Visual inspection suggests that individual investors are usually net bullish in aggregate and that net sentiment may move with the stock market.
+The average net sentiment is 8.5%.

 For precision, we relate net investor sentiment to future stock market return.

-The next chart summarizes Pearson correlations between net investor sentiment and S&P 500 Index returns over various lagged and future intervals, using the stock market close on the day before publication of survey results to separate lagged and future returns (as the last close that could influence poll participants).
-Since polling takes place over a week, 1-week and 2-week lagged returns are most immediate for survey participants.
+The next chart summarizes correlations between net investor sentiment and S&P 500 Index returns over various past and future intervals, using the stock market close on the day before publication of survey results to separate past and future returns (the last close that could influence poll participants).
+Since polling takes place over a week, 1-week and 2-week past returns are most immediate for survey participants.
 Results suggest that:

 - Sentiment relates positively to recent lagged returns.
 In other words, an advancing (declining) stock market indicates relatively high (low) net investor sentiment.

 - Sentiment relates negatively (but weakly) to future returns over short to intermediate horizons.
-At the surveyed horizon of six months, the correlation between net investor sentiment and future return is -0.11.
-The R-squared statistic is therefore about 0.01, indicating that sentiment explains about 1% of the variability in returns.
+At the surveyed horizon of six months, the correlation between net investor sentiment and future return is -0.12.
+The R-squared statistic is therefore about 0.015, indicating that sentiment explains just 1.5% of the variability in future returns.

-Is the contrarian relationship with future return stable over time?
+Is the contrary relationship with future returns stable over time?

-The next chart shows rolling lagged 52-week Pearson correlations between between net investor sentiment and S&P 500 Index 26-week future return over the available sample period.
+The next chart shows rolling lagged 52-week correlations between between net investor sentiment and S&P 500 Index 26-week future return over the available sample period.
 The correlations are mostly negative (individual investors in aggregate usually lean the wrong way) but are occasionally positive.
-The upward sloping dashed trend line suggests that investors have improved their understanding of stock market mean reversion over the sample period.
+The upward sloping dashed trend line suggests that investors improve their understanding of stock market behavior over the sample period.

-As a separate test of trend, the correlation between net investor sentiment and S&P 500 Index 26-week future return is -0.19 (-0.08) over the first (second) half of the sample period.
-In other words, individual investors lean less the wrong way since 2000 than before 2000.
+As a separate test of trend, the correlation between net investor sentiment and S&P 500 Index 26-week future return is -0.25 (-0.04) over the first (second) half of the sample period.
+The break point between the first and second halves is about mid-2001.
+In other words, individual investors lean less the wrong way after mid-2001 than before.

-The final chart summarizes the average 1-week and 26-week S&P 500 Index future returns by decile (tenth) of sorted values of net investor sentiment over the available sample period.
+The final chart summarizes the average 1-week, 4-week and 26-week S&P 500 Index future returns by ranked tenth (decile) of net investor sentiment measurements over the available sample period.
 Results suggest that:

 - For 1-week future return, there is no reliable relationship with sentiment.

-The threshold of net investor sentiment for the most bearish (bullish) decile is < -16% (> 32%).
+The range of net investor sentiment for the most bearish (bullish) decile is < -15% (> 33%).
 Returns in the most bearish decile exhibit high variability compared to other deciles.

 Considering even more extreme net sentiment distribution tails:

-- The average 26-week S&P 500 Index return after the 1% most bearish net sentiment readings (14 observations < -35%) is about 16%.
-However, many of these 14 observations occur close together, supporting only six independent trades in 25+ years.
+- The average 26-week S&P 500 Index return after the 1% most bearish net sentiment readings (15 observations < -35%) is 15.1%.
+However, these observations occur in clusters, supporting only seven independent trades in 28 years.

-- The average 26-week S&P 500 Index return after the 1% most bullish net sentiment readings (14 observations > 49%) is about -2.1%.
-Again, many of these 14 observations occur close together, supporting only eight independent trades in 25+ years.
+- The average 26-week S&P 500 Index return after the 1% most bullish net sentiment readings (15 observations > 49%) is -2.1%.
+Again, these observations occur in clusters, supporting only eight independent trades in 28 years.

-In summary, evidence indicates that investors may be able to exploit extreme values of AAII net investor sentiment as contrarian signals, but reliable (extremely bearish sentiment) signals are rare.
+In summary, evidence suggests that investors may be able to exploit extreme values of AAII net investor sentiment as contrary signals, but strong (extremely bearish sentiment) signals are rare.

 Cautions regarding findings include: